Yukino2002/Polkadot-Seoul/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 Sybil.ai, developed by Team GamerBroz, is a chatbot interface designed to offer seamless interaction with the Polkadot blockchain.
 By leveraging cutting-edge technologies and smart integrations, it simplifies the complexities of blockchain transactions and contract management, making it accessible to both technical and non-technical users alike.

+Current chatbot features:
+* Send and query balances
+* Access transfer details
+* Compile, deploy, and execute ink! contracts
+* Reference Polkadot/Substrate documentation
-The intuitive interface allows users to send and query balances, access transfer details, compile, deploy, and execute ink contracts, reference Polkadot/Substrate documentation, and interact with on-chain contracts, including ERC20 and NFT functions.
+* Interact with on-chain contracts including ERC20 and NFT functions.

-Here's why:
-* Your time should be focused on creating something amazing.
-A project that solves a problem and helps others
-* You shouldn't be doing the same tasks over and over like creating a README from scratch
-* You should implement DRY principles to the rest of your life :smile:

 <p align="right">(<a href="#readme-top">back to top</a>)</p>